 Body scan technique

-The body scan technique is one of my favorite ways of consciously finding obvious and subtle tensions in the body and dissolving them through awareness and understanding.
+The body scan technique is one of my favorite ways of consciously finding obvious and subtle tensions in the body and dissolving them through conscious awareness.
 We as living beings all carry within us tensions, some more than others.
-Some are so deep rooted and subtle which you don’t even notice.
+Some are so deep rooted and subtle which you probably don’t even notice.

 When you lie down and scan your body through your minds eye, you’ll find more than enough spots to focus and heal through your meditative eye.